Buttigieg says Trump 'must think we're all suckers' by denying report he disparaged fallen soldiers

 "The Atlantic story on @realDonaldTrump is total BS," tweeted Sanders, a Fox News contributor.
 "I was actually there and one of the people part of the discussion - this never happened."

-Fox News' Jennifer Griffing, Tyler Olson, and John Roberts contributed to this report.
+Fox News' Jennifer Griffin, Tyler Olson, and John Roberts contributed to this report.

 Fox News' Jennifer Griffin contributed to this report.